Consider 4 Things Before Choosing a PDF Exporter for Confluence

 If you use Confluence to administer substantial documents, spanning multiple pages – e.g. technical documentation, employee handbooks, product specifications – page inclusion and exclusion will likely be an important factor for you.

-If all you want to do is export a specific Confluence page because, for example, a supplier only needs information about one very specific product, you'll be able to use Confluence's PDF exporter, or any other add-on with PDF export functionality.
+If all you want to do is export a specific Confluence page because, for example, a supplier only needs information about one very specific product, you'll be able to use Confluence's PDF exporter, or any other app with PDF export functionality.
 But as soon as you need to share content that consists of multiple pages which in turn have extensive page trees – user handbooks or entire product specification catalogs for example – you'll want to make sure your PDF exporter has page selection options.
 If it doesn't, just imagine the case of having to juggle between a single-page export or a whole space export for a 276-page legal document.
 That's no small task without a flexible PDF exporter.

 Custom templates for professional-looking PDF documents